Adeniyi Johnson speaks up, begs wife as alleged side chic posts his photo

 - Adeniyi also apologised profusely to his wife for putting her in the spotlight in such a manner

-According to Nollywood star Adeniyi Johnson, a photo with a fan out of generosity landed him in trouble.
+Nollywood star Adeniyi Johnson said a photo with a fan out of generosity landed him in trouble.

 A photo of the actor and a lady who called him her king and told him to 'come back to mummy' sparked huge reactions on social media.

-Taking to his Instagram page, Adeniyi apologized to his wife, and cleared the side chic rumours.
+Taking to his Instagram page, Adeniyi apologised to his wife and cleared the side chic rumours.

+Video of a lady doing Powerpoint presentation to convince boyfriend to make her a stay-at-home bae goes viral

 The actor started by saying he had nothing to debunk as nothing happened and he doesn't know the lady in question.